Towards Hodge Theoretic Characterizations of 2d Rational SCFTs: On the Rational Constant K a hler Metric

 The first one of the conditions in (\ref{eq:cond-GnB-rational})---one for the metric---involves an integral basis of $H^1(T^{2n};\Z)$.
 This condition is still in the same form---the components are rational numbers when we use a rational basis of $H^1(T^{2n};\Q)$.
 As a preparation for the analysis in section \ref{sec:analysis-T4}, let us translate this condition by using the CM-algebra eigenstate basis $\{ dz^a, d\bar{z}^{\bar{a}} \}$ of $H^1(T^{2n}_I;\C)$.

 The metric $G$ is Hermitian under the complex structure $I$, that is,

 for some constant Hermitian $n\times n$ matrix $h = (h_{a\bar{b}})$.
-Using the linear relations such as (\ref{eq:hol-rat-basis-trnsf-BC}, \ref{eq:hol-rat-basis-trnsf-A}), the rationality of the components $G_{IJ}$ in a rational basis is the rationality of all the components of the matrix
+Using the linear relations such as (\ref{eq:hol-rat-basis-trnsf-BC}, \ref{eq:hol-rat-basis-trnsf-A}), the rationality of the components $G_{IJ}$ in a rational basis is translated to the rationality of all the components of the matrix

 That is,

 We wish to solve those conditions in terms of the matrix $h = (h_{a\bar{b}})$; this is done by working separately for the cases (B, C), (A'), and (A) separately.
 So, the analysis leading to Thm. \ref{thm:Kahler-is-alg} is only for $n=2$, $T^{2n=4}$.
 We will use the following parametrization of the $2\times 2$ matrix $h$: